 Water is the biggest enemy of leather shoes.
-Boot collectors or lovers even find different ways to protect their boots from rain or snow.
+Boots collectors or lovers even find different ways to protect their boots from rain or snow.
 That is because water can ruin their quality quickly.

-Therefore, do not soak your expensive boots in water to make them shrink.
+Therefore, soaking your expensive boots in water does not shrink them.

 Moreover, water stretches boots, not shrink.
 Water softens the leather, which can stretch if you wear them wet over time.
 That is not to mention wearing wet socks for a long period can hurt your feet, too.

 2. Dry the leather boots with too high a temperature